luisdiogo2071317/azure-docs.pt-pt/articles/azure-monitor/platform/data-sources-alerts-nagios-zabbix.md

 ## <a name="alert-records"></a>Registos de alerta
-Pode obter registos de alertas do Nagios e do Zabbix usando [registar as consultas](../log-query/log-query-overview.md) no Azure Monitor.
+Pode obter registos de alertas do Nagios e do Zabbix usando [registar as consultas](../log-query/log-query-overview.md) no Log Analytics.

 ### <a name="nagios-alert-records"></a>Registos de alerta de Nagios